Skip to content

 The 90-90 foot lift is like a miracle exercise you have to try.
 Perfectly balancing a hard workout and relaxing stretch, this exercise targets your lower body's three major muscle groups – quads, hamstrings, and glutes – while also activating your core.
 It's like a mini-workout party in your gym.

-• Let both of your knees fall down and to the left, so the outside of your left leg is on the ground, and the inside of your right leg is on the ground.
+• Allow both knees to drop down and to the left so that the inner of your right leg is on the ground and the outside of your left leg is.
 Your legs should be bent at the knee at 90 degrees.

 • Then, try to leave your right foot while keeping your hips and upper body balanced.
 Lift your right foot and then release.